-The Academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The academy trust's system of internal control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of governors on a regular basis; - regular reviews by the Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance, e.g. the improvement of standards in phonics was achieved through ongoing investment in the phonics scheme as well as investment in other key areas of the curriculum such as PSHE; - clearly defined purchasing (asset purchase or capital investment) guidelines; and - delegation of authority and segregation of duties;
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of governors on a regular basis; - regular reviews by the Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance, e.g. the improvement of standards in phonics was achieved through ongoing investment in the phonics scheme as well as investment in other key areas of the curriculum such as PSHE; - · clearly defined purchasing (asset purchase or capital investment) guidelines; and - · delegation of authority and segregation of duties.

-The Board of Governors has decided to buy in an internal audit service from Haines Watts, Red Rambler and Willis Tower Watson for 2022/23.
+The Board of Governors has decided to buy in an internal audit service from Shard Business Services for 2023/24.